munster-dev/docs/docs/custom-directive.md

 To create a custom directive, we can use the [cli](/cli) to automatically generate a directive file with boilerplate codes or we can manually create a file and write the code from scratch.

-The following codes is an example of working directive codes but without functions yet.
+The following code is an example of a working directive codes but without functions yet.

 ```typescript
 import { Directive } from '@munster-dev/core';